thhdragon/ff5m/README.md

 - `touch /opt/config/mod/SOFT_REMOVE_ZMOD` to remove the mod but preserve the root, audio, and internal mod's configuration (in case you want to install it again).

 After that, reboot.
 The mod will uninstall itself.

+## Credits

+This mod is based on ZMod by [ghzserg](https://github.com/ghzserg).
+Special thanks to the Klipper and Moonraker communities for their ongoing support and development.